List of University of Richmond fraternities and sororities: Fraternity lodges

+List of lodges

+Fraternities at the University of Richmond do not have residential houses, but do have university-owned lodges for gatherings.

+Gallery of fraternity lodges

-Sorority Cottages
+Sorority cottages

 When sororities first arrived at the University of Richmond in 1987, they initially met in various rooms across campus.
 However, in 2012, a complex was built which features eight conjoined "cottages" and a larger event space known as "The Web."
+Sororities at the University of Richmond do not have residential houses, but do have university-owned cottages for gatherings.